-7.1 Doctors RPR ratings have improved for their second RPR
+7.1 Doctors' RPR ratings improved for their second review

-Doctors' RPR scores increased from their first to their second RPR: 18.3% more doctors had average ratings above seven and fewer doctors had lower ratings (Error!
-Reference source not found.).
-This suggests doctors worked on the areas that were highlighted from their first RPR and are now getting higher ratings in their second RPR.
+Doctors' RPR scores increased from their first to their second review: 17% more doctors had average ratings above seven and fewer doctors had lower ratings (Figure 30).
+The increase in scores between doctors' first and second RPRs was significant (first RPR mean: 6.69, second RPR mean: 6.98, p < 0.05) and may suggest doctors worked on the areas that were highlighted from their first RPR.
 This improvement in RPR scores will be examined further in future reports.

-Figure 29.
-Change in average RPR rating20 between RPRs (n=9821)
+Figure 30.
+Change in average RPR rating between RPRs (n=125)

-Slightly over half (56%) of doctors had an increase in their average RPR score between reviews, with nearly one in five (18%) increasing by more than one point.
-One in five doctors also had a decrease in their average score (Error!
-Reference source not found.).
+Slightly over half (56%) of doctors had an increase in their average RPR score between reviews, with one in six (16%) increasing by more than one point.
+Average scores increased across all RPR domains (records, doctor/patient relationships, clinical reasoning and clinical practice).
+One in four doctors also had a decreased average score (Table 21).

-Table 20.
-Percent of doctors with changed average RPR scores between first and second RPR (n=98^{Error!
-Bookmark not defined.})
+Table 21.
+Percent of doctors with changed average RPR scores between first and secondRPR (n=125)